Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: Functional Analytic Perspective: Bounds and Thresholds in the Infinite-Dimensional Limit

-\begin{theorem}{Infinite-Dimensional SVD Paradox via Unitary Mixing}{inf_svd} The composite operator $T_{smart} = P \circ S$ breaks the diagonal isolation strictly within $O(D_{model})$ complexity.
-Because $P$ is unitary ($P^* P = I$), it intrinsically rotates the orthogonal bases, projecting the unlearnable Cantor feature $f^*$ back into the active span of the blocks across successive layers. \end{theorem} \begin{proof} Since $P$ is unitary, it preserves the rank topology of $S$ (RPTP Theorem 2.9 for superpatterns).
-The shuffling prevents any feature from remaining orthogonal to the learned manifold, as permutation equivalence rotates the bases (RPTP Theorem 3.5).
-The transversality of the tangent spaces remains non-singular (RPTP Theorem 3.21), allowing local finite-rank features to combinatorially span the global space through depth composition.
-This mathematically justifies that deep composition combined with permutation bypasses the need for block expansion, validating the strict linear scaling $O(D_{model})$ even for infinitely complex data manifolds. \end{proof}
+\begin{proposition}[Infinite-Dimensional SVD Paradox via Unitary Mixing] The composite operator $T_{smart} = P \circ S$ breaks the diagonal isolation strictly within $O(D_{model})$ complexity.
+Because $P$ is unitary ($P^* P = I$), it intrinsically rotates the orthogonal bases, projecting the unlearnable Cantor feature $f^*$ back into the active span of the blocks across successive layers. \end{proposition} \begin{proof} Since $P$ is a unitary operator ($P^*P=I$), it acts as an isometric isomorphism that intrinsically rotates the orthogonal bases of the Hilbert space.
+This systematic rotation ensures that the unlearnable adversarial feature $f^*$ (constructed via diagonalization) cannot remain orthogonal to the active span of the blocks across successive layers.
+The unitary mixing continuously projects these null-space components back into the active sub-manifolds, dismantling the Cantor-like blind spots through depth composition without requiring block expansion. \end{proof}